microsoft/terminal/tools/README.md

 Our XAML code is formatted with [XamlStyler](https://github.com/Xavalon/XamlStyler).
-I don't have a good way of running this on save, but you can add a got hook to format before committing `.xaml` files.
+I don't have a good way of running this on save, but you can add a `git` hook to format before committing `.xaml` files.
 To do so, add the following to your `.git/hooks/pre-commit` file:

 ```sh